gtmaskall/mtcarsExample/README.md

 So now, you've got your files safely up on github.
 But, erm, weren't we talking about publishing your html report?
 NB: we're assuming the above files actually included such an html report!

+### gh-pages

+Okay, to read more, you're going to have to look back up the page.
+See the list of files in the repo?
+Look just above for the "Branch: master" button.
+Click it and select the "gh-pages" branch and I'll see you later...